2021 Community Partner Appreciation - Virtual Event Guide

 Logging into Zoom

-- Attendees will receive the event link, one week before event, in their email they used for registration
+- Attendees will receive the event link in their email they used for registration

 - Event link will open Zoom software, where you will be asked to enter an event password

 - The event password will be provided the day before the event sent to your email (same email used for registration).
 Why require a password?
 This is a UW recommended security measure for large virtual programs.

 - Once you click the link and correctly enter the event password, the virtual event will open and you will enter the Zoom waiting room